reinfi/zf-optimized-servicemanager/README.md

 * Generate servicemanager: `php public/index.php reinfi:optimize service-manager`
   Generates an optimized service manager based on your current configuration.

+  Options

+  --with-initializers : generate initializers if you still use them (they are deprecated)

 ### FAQ
 Feel free to ask any questions or open own pull requests.